Islington foodie guide: where to eat and drink

 Dishes at Tootoomoo are simply presented but hugely enjoyable to eat.
 Our crispy smoked chicken with chilli salt and spicy mayonnaise was an umami dream (think grown-up chicken nuggets), while the playful popcorn shrimp with nori dust was addictively moreish, the saltiness of the shrimp pairing well with the subtle citrus tang of a yuzu-spiked mayonnaise.

-Written by Ellie Edwards, Janine Ratcliffe, Alex Crossley, Laura Rowe and Mark Taylor
+Words by Ellie Edwards, Janine Ratcliffe, Alex Crossley, Laura Rowe and Mark Taylor